MLuu2434896/SD_Project/frontend/README.md

 npm install <package_name>
 ```
 - All packages will be saved in package.json under 'dependencies', so be sure to commit that file to git if you have installed more packages

+***NOTE
+- To update changes you've made to a file in frontend, just save that file and refresh the web browser.